Maroko1218/markussvan.com/content/post/setting-up-wireguard.md

 ## Wan Config
 From now on I will be referring to "computer 1" as the *Server* and any other connection, such as computer 2, as a "Client".
 When under the lan, the computers can find each other thanks to the `Endpoint` line of the configuration.
 But in the scenario where I'm using my phone away from home, what would the server write down as an endpoint for my phone?
-Since it can change at any point, we now ommit writing down the endpoint of our clients connecting to the server.
+Since it can change at any point, we now omit writing down the endpoint of our clients connecting to the server.
-While on the client side we will be writing down the public IP of the Server, (a domain name helps here), but since we also won't be listening for any *incoming* connections, we can ommit the ListenPort field.
+While on the client side we will be writing down the public IP of the Server, (a domain name helps here), but since we also won't be listening for any *incoming* connections, we can omit the ListenPort field.

 `/etc/wireguard/wg0.conf` of the Server
 ```